 Skin cancer is the most common form of cancer in the United States.
-It is estimated that over three million new cases are diagnosed each year — more than all other cancers combined.
+It is estimated that more than 3.5 million new cases are diagnosed each year — more than all other cancers combined.

 There are two categories of skin cancer: